 43. Continue to fry and when the second side is light golden, turn over again.

-45. Remove with a slotted spoon draining the extra oil.
+45. Remove with a slotted spoon, draining the extra oil.

-Please be sure to rate this recipe in the recipe card below if you have made it.
+Please be sure to rate the recipe in the recipe card or leave a comment below if you have made it.
 For more vegetarian inspirations, Sign Up for my emails or follow me on Instagram, Youtube, Facebook, Pinterest or Twitter.

-Singara Recipe
+Singara Recipe | Bengali Shingara

 Ingredients

-- 1 cup fresh green peas or 135 grams green peas
+- 1 cup green peas – fresh, 135 grams

 - 1 tablespoon oil